-In the late 1950s, shows at the casino became more and more lavish as the venues tried to outdo one another.
+In the late 1950s, shows at the casino became more lavish.

-Tall, beautiful and covered in rhinestones, showgirls emerged as a result.
-Previously serving as backup for headliners, the ladies were becoming the main attraction and would define Vegas’ style for generations.
+Tall, beautiful, and covered in rhinestones, showgirls emerged as a result.
+Previously serving as backup, the ladies were becoming the main attraction and would define Vegas’ style for generations.
 “Les Folies Bergere” opened at Tropicana Las Vegas in 1959, offering a Parisian spin on the revue and solidifying the showgirl as a Las Vegas icon.
 The production would run for 50 years, closing in 2009.

-Donn Arden’s Jubilee! at Bally’s Las Vegas, a $10 million production in 1981, would become one of the most well-known showgirl productions, running for 35 years until it closed in 2016.
+Donn Arden’s Jubilee! at Horseshoe Las Vegas, a $10 million production in 1981, would run for 35 years until it closed in 2016.
 The show featured a 27-foot-tall bull, the sinking of the Titanic, and headdresses weighing in the double digits.

 The rise of the variety shows, magicians and circus performers

 The 1990s brought new variety to Las Vegas, as magicians, circus performers, and even a group of men painted blue, captured imaginations.
-Here, acts could take risks that they could not in New York or Los Angeles.
+Here, acts could take risks.

-Whether catching a bullet, or sawing a woman in half, Penn & Teller used sleight of hand that respected the audiences’ intelligence.
-They performed magic, but they weren’t afraid to explain the trick.
-They brought their show to Vegas in 1989 and became permanent fixtures in the community.
+Whether catching a bullet, or sawing a woman in half, Penn & Teller used sleight of hand that respected the audiences’ intelligence—they weren’t afraid to explain the trick.
+The duo brought their show to Vegas in 1989 and are still performing here today.

 “In Vegas, we got stronger, we got weirder, we got braver,” Jillette said.

 Not long after Penn & Teller got their start, the thrilling Cirque du Soleil made its Las Vegas debut with Nouvelle Expérience under a tent behind the Mirage Hotel.
-The successful run drew the attention of resort mogul Steve Wynn, who asked Cirque’s owner and founder, Guy Laliberté, to bring the production permanently to the then yet-to-be-finished Treasure Island Hotel.
+The successful run caught the eye of Steve Wynn, who wanted to bring the production permanently to the then yet-to-be-finished Treasure Island Hotel.

-Mystère opened in 1993 in a theater built to the production’s specifications, allowing for extravagant designs.
-Today, Cirque has seven shows playing in Vegas on a permanent basis, including shows in partnership with The Beatles, the Michael Jackson estate, and magician Criss Angel.
+Mystère opened in 1993 in a theater at Treasure Island built to the production’s specifications.
+Today, Cirque has several shows playing in Vegas on a permanent basis, including shows in partnership with The Beatles and the Michael Jackson estate.

-Offering a mix of the circus, acrobatics, theater and opera, Cirque’s various shows offer an escape to an awe-inspiring world with fantastical settings and stunts.
-Its massive productions have something for everyone, appealing to audiences from every generation and any culture.
-Cirque avoids using real languages to immerse the audiences in the action.
+Offering a mix of the circus, acrobatics, theater and opera, Cirque’s shows offer an escape to an awe-inspiring world with fantastical settings and stunts.
+Its massive productions have something for everyone.

 The return to residencies

 In the early 2000s, Las Vegas circled back to booking the biggest entertainers for pumped up residencies: Cher, the Backstreet Boys and Enrique Iglesias.

 As pop artists filled arenas, electronic dance music rose in popularity in Las Vegas’ underground scene.
-Small, more mainstream events would pop up throughout the 2000s, but everything would change when Paul Oakenfold took up residency at the Perfecto at Rain in 2008.
-With light shows, aerialists and stilt walkers, Oakenfold’s show came with a uniquely Vegas flashiness.
+Everything would change when Paul Oakenfold took up residency with Perfecto at Rain in 2008—with light shows, aerialists, and stilt walkers, the world-famous DJ’s show came with a uniquely Vegas flashiness.

-Electronic dance music-focused clubs popped up one after another, as these mega residencies became the norm.
-They packed nightclubs and swimming pools throughout the Strip.
-Today, Las Vegas rivals Ibiza with its ability to draw in big names like Tiesto, Zedd, Diplo and Steve Aoki.
+EDM-focused clubs popped up one after another, as these residencies became the norm.
+Today, Las Vegas draws in the biggest names in EDM like Tiësto, Zedd, Diplo, and Steve Aoki.

-One of the big turning points for electronic music scene came when Electric Daisy Carnival moved to Las Vegas from Los Angeles in 2011.
+One of the big turning points for electronic dance music scene came when Electric Daisy Carnival moved to Las Vegas in 2011.
 The music festival draws more than 400,000 people each year to the Las Vegas Motor Speedway and continues to grow.
-With a different theme each time, the show features carnival rides, sky-high art pieces, complex light shows and pyrotechnics.
+The elaborate festival features carnival rides, sky-high art installations, light shows and pyrotechnics.

 Las Vegas has never followed the trends; it has set them.
 And, by all accounts, it’s expected to keep doing that in the future.